 Shape into loaves

 Divide the dough in half (or thirds if you are using loaf pans).
-This video shows how to shape a loaf.

 I've also used a small mixing bowl with a floured tea towel to line it.
 That works just fine!
 You could also shape the loaves and put them into loaf pans.
 That way they are super easy to cut into sandwich slices!